SARA RAHBAR

 ARTIST STATEMENT

 My work is born from fracture—of the body, of nationhood, of memory.
 I work with cast bronze limbs, war relics, archival photographs, military debris, and collected remnants to confront how violence is inherited, obscured, and normalized.
 The figures appear in parts—severed legs, grasping hands, collapsed feet—not as decoration, but as testimony.
-These fragments refuse the myth of wholeness; they embody survival in pieces.
+These fragments embody survival in pieces.

 I am drawn to remnants of war, labor, migration, state power, and the body itself.
 Bronze preserves what history attempts to discard; found objects retain the memory of use and misuse.
 My work is not about resolution, but about evidence—confrontation, and the refusal to sanitize pain.
 I do not aim to comfort.
 I make visible what has been buried, hidden, or erased.